-- Schools must maintain a single central record of safeguarding checks - All schools are expected to use the designated GDST HR system to produce the SCR report - All required columns on the register should have an entry for every member of staff.
-The entry should comprise the status of the check (i.e. 'satisfactory' or 'n/a'), the identity of the checker and the date the check was carried out by the school - Not applicable 'n/a' should be entered where the particular requirement was either not relevant to the appointment in question or was not in force at the time of the appointment.
+- Schools must maintain a single central record of safeguarding checks - All schools are expected to use the designated GDST HR system to produce the SCR report.
+Further guidance can be found on the GDST intranet. - All required columns on the register should have an entry for every member of staff.
+The entry should comprise the status of the check (i.e. 'satisfactory' or 'n/a'), the identity of the checker and the date the check was carried out by the school (including for n/a checks) - Not applicable 'n/a' should be entered where the particular requirement was either not relevant to the appointment in question or was not in force at the time of the appointment.
 No evidence 'N/E' should be used where there is no evidence for a check having been carried out.
 However, where this is the case, and where it is possible to close the gap retrospectively, this should be done, and evidence put onto file.
 Do not leave spaces blank or put 'No' in a column, which indicates that a regulatory check was required but has not been carried out.